-There exists no asynchronous non-optimistic contract signing scheme with a "sign"-protocol with less than four messages or less than two rounds in case of agreement. ♦
+There exists no asynchronous contract signing protocol with three messages or only one round in the fault-less case. ♦

-Note that this theorem also proves that the message complexity (in the fault-less case) of the scheme in [AsSW3 97] cannot be improved upon by allowing the third party to participate in the "sign"-protocol in case of agreement.
+Note that this shows that one cannot improve the efficiency of the optimistic protocol presented in [2] by allowing the third party to participate in the "sign"-protocol.

-Proof of Theorem 5: If we assume that a three-message protocol with third party exists, then the following prerequisites hold: If the third party sends messages without having received any message before, these messages are independent of the contract to be signed and can be omitted.
-If the third party does not send and receive any messages, the protocol is optimistic, and a three-message optimistic protocol where the third party does not participate in the verification does not exist (Theorem 2).
-If the third party only receives messages, these messages do not change the outputs of the signatories or the result of a subsequent verification because T does not participate in "show" and can be omitted.
+Proof of Theorem 5: If we assume that a three-message protocol with third party exists then the following prerequisites hold: If the third party sends messages without having received any message before, these messages are independent of the contract to be signed and can be omitted.
+If the third party does not send and recieve any messages, the protocol is optimistic and a three message optimistic protocol does not exist (Theorem 2).
+If the third party only receives messages, these messages do not change the outputs of the signatories or the result of a subsequent verification since T does not participate in "show" and can be omitted.
 Therefore, the third party first receives some messages and then sends some.
 Any protocol where one of the signatories sends no messages contradicts the unforgeability requirement since the outcome will be independent of the contract input by this participant.
 If, on the other hand, a signatory does not receive any messages, the output of this signatory is independent of the contract input by the other signatory which contradicts our requirements, too.